PubMatic Inc. (PUBM) Reveals an Earnings Mystery

 PUBM’s Market Performance

-During the last 5 trading sessions, PUBM fell by -8.79%.
-In addition, PubMatic Inc. saw -8.79% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PUBM rose by +31.14%.
+In addition, PubMatic Inc. saw 3.53% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for PUBM